Cuban Salsa: The Promenade Position in the Casino dance

 - Promenade Position

-The three main positions in Cuban Salsa are the Closed Position, Open Position, and Promenade Position.
-While all dance schools use the terms “Closed Position” and “Open Position”, the Promenade Position is less frequently referred to by that name, as it is often called something else.
+This is also the three main positions in Cuban Salsa.
+While all Cuban Salsa dance schools use the terms “Closed Position” and “Open Position”, the “Promenade Position” is less frequently referred to by that name, as it is often called something else.

-The most common name in Cuban Salsa for the Promenade Position is “By the Lead’s Right Side”, “By the Lead’s right shoulder” and “Like the Dile Que No Start Position”.
+The most common name in Cuban Salsa for the Promenade Position is “By the Lead’s Right Side”, “By the Lead’s right shoulder” and “the Dile Que No Start Position”.
 All these descriptive expressions imply that there is no good short name for one of the most important positions in the Casino dance!

 DQN start Position

-I myself often calls the Promenade Position for the “DQN Start Position”.
-At least other dancers understand what you mean.
+I often call the Promenade Position for the “DQN Start Position”.
+At least other Cuban Salsa dancers understand what you mean.
 But it is a long and confusing name because many other Basic Figures also start in the same position like Paséala, Exhibela, Enchufla por la Derecho and Saloneo.
-Also we have many situations where the Promenade Position bears no resemblance to the DQN start position.

 Caída Position